dsorokin/aivika-distributed/README.md

 or a set of reports consisting of HTML pages with charts, histograms, links to CSV tables, summary statistics etc.
 Please consult the [AivikaSoft](http://www.aivikasoft.com) website for more details.

 Regarding the speed of simulation, the rough estimations are as follows.
-The simulation is slower up to 6-9 times in comparison with the sequential [aivika](http://hackage.haskell.org/package/aivika) simulation library using the equivalent sequential models.
+The distributed simulation module is slower up to 6-9 times in comparison with the sequential [aivika](http://hackage.haskell.org/package/aivika) simulation library using the equivalent sequential models.
 Note that you can run up to 7 parallel local processes on a single 8-core processor computer and run the Time Server process too.
 On a 36-core processor, you can launch up to 35 local